Current version: 1.4.1

 There are many ways the Clover Connector object can be configured.
 This includes a direct connection with a browser as shown here, using a browser to connect through the cloud (similar to the example above), or connecting using a Node.js application.

 The functions implemented will be called as the connector encounters the events.
-These functions can be found in the clover.remotepay.ICloverConnectorListener
+These functions can be found in the clover.remotepay.ICloverConnectorListener.

 export class StandAloneExampleCloverConnectorListener extends Clover.remotepay.ICloverConnectorListener {